 New drivers are also better off with sedans versus trucks or SUVs, said Diana Imondi, traffic safety programs manager for AAA Northeast.
 Larger vehicles have a higher center of gravity, which can heighten rollover risks when vehicles are traveling are higher rates of speed and inexperienced drivers aren’t yet up to speed on handling turns.

 Parents should also drive their teens’ vehicles every now and again.
-Teens usually won’t recognize signs indicating that it’s time to add air to the tires, look into new brakes or if a battery’s on the fritz.
-Checking up on such basic maintenance helps ensure teens are operating road-ready vehicles and it could limit the cost of potential.
+Teens usually won’t recognize signs indicating that it’s time to add air to the tires, look into new brakes or if a battery is on the fritz.
+Checking up on such basic maintenance helps ensure teens are operating road-ready vehicles.

 Regardless of whether your teen has a vehicle with advanced safety features, nothing is more valuable than a seat belt.
-Seat belts prevent the risk of death among front seat passengers by 45 percent and reduce the risk of serious injury by 50 percent, according to the National Highway Traffic Safety Administration.
+Seat belts prevent the risk of death among front seat passengers by 45% and reduce the risk of serious injury by 50%, according to the National Highway Traffic Safety Administration.
 Traveling the speed limit, keeping the radio volume down and avoiding distractions like cellphones also bolster safety behind the wheel, Imondi said.
 Many states even limit how teens can use cellphones – if it’s allowed at all – during graduated driver’s licensing.

 Sitting down with your teen to come up with a new driver contract can be a valuable way of easing him or her onto the road.
 These contracts can be updated as teen drivers gain experience and trust.
 Parents and teens can use these contracts to establish rules and earn additional privileges.
 A teen who shows an ability to drive responsibly until 9 p.m., for example, may earn the right to drive until 10 p.m., if compliant with state graduated driver’s licensing requirements.
 The contract should also identify consequences for violations such as using a cellphone while driving.